GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - Provide upgrade options
 - Allow deletion of existing calculations for free users
 - Inform users about tier limitations upfront
-- Prevent clone operations that would exceed limits

 ## NEW: Premium Notes and Comments System